All Episodes

 That's true.

-You're wondering now, you're i that's interesting.
+You're wondering now, that's interesting.

 I hadn't considered that.

-Maybe I was being too squaresville thinking they were just doing traditional painting.
+Maybe I was being too Squaresville, thinking they were just doing traditional painting.

-Uh but you put him into a museum there.
+You put them into a museum there.

 That's right.